University skiing is a great pathway for athletes looking to continue their studies after high school.

 Our commitment to academic excellence ensures you'll receive a world-class education while pursuing your athletic goals.

-Downtown campus: Rideau Canal, Parliament, Byward Market, trails, Gatineau Park access.
+Downtown campus: Rideau Canal, Parliament, Byward Market, trails, and Gatineau Park access.
 Learn more about our campus (and schedule a campus tour) here: https://www.uottawa.ca/study/campus-tours-admissions-events/campus-tours

 uOttawa's scholarship program is one of the most generous in the country.
-More info here and List of Scholarships & Bursaries here.
+More info here, and List of Scholarships & Bursaries here.

-Nakkertok Nordic: Our principal training venue, Nakkertok South, is only 15 minutes from uOttawa and features terrific grooming, varied terrain, racing trails homologated to FIS standards, and snowmaking for early season skiing.
+Nakkertok Nordic: Our principal training venue, Nakkertok South, is only 15 minutes from uOttawa and features terrific grooming, varied terrain, racing trails homologated to FIS standards, and snowmaking for early-season skiing.
 Nakkertok North offers fun backcountry trails.

-Gatineau Park: Just a short drive (or bike ride!) from campus, the Gatineau Park boasts over 200 kilometers of world-class groomed trails, considered some of the best in North America, and scenic parkways (32.5km car-free) that are ideal for rollerskiing,
+Gatineau Park: Just a short drive (or bike ride!) from campus, the Gatineau Park boasts over 200 kilometres of world-class groomed trails, considered some of the best in North America, and scenic parkways (32.5km car-free) that are ideal for rollerskiing,

 Urban Ski Trails: Ottawa itself offers seven city trails, many accessible by foot or public transit, including the Rideau Winter Trail adjacent to uOttawa and trails at Mooney's Bay.